sharplet/trak/README.md

 ## Description

-Track is a utility for Mac OS X that allows you to quickly make a record of how much time you've spent on various tasks throughout the day.
+Tracker is a utility for Mac OS X that allows you to quickly make a record of how much time you've spent on various tasks throughout the day.

 Work logs are stored in `/Users/yourusername/Documents/Tracker/` with the format `YEAR-MONTH-DAY-time-log.txt`.